orlox/mesa_input_data/2016_binary_models/mesa-15140-update/README.md

 ```
 This work directory includes a run_star_extras that does multiple things:
 - Define stellar winds as in Brott et al. (2011)
-- Store profiles at specific points through H, He and C burning
-- Include a timestep control in terms of absolute changes in central H
 - Relax the model to the main sequence

 The relaxation process is done to ignore loops at the beginning of the main sequence, caused due to the star being